MichelKerkmeester/AI-Prompt-Systems/Barter/Barter - Copywriter - General - v1.1.md

 ### 📌 Usage Instructions:

-- Quote or paraphrase real creator/brand hesitations to write stronger, more relevant copy.
-- When writing for social, match visual tone and caption structure from the S**ocial Context** file.
-- Always prefer **research-backed proof points** over generic statements.
-- Use emotional truths creators or brands actually feel—avoid clichés or overly polished claims.
-- If using a copywriting framework (AIDA, PAS, etc.), refer to the definitions and examples in the file **Barter - Copywriter - Frameworks.md**.
+1. If using a copywriting framework (AIDA, PAS, etc.), refer to the definitions and examples in the file **Barter - Copywriter - Frameworks.md**.
 (AIDA, PAS, etc.).
+2. When writing for social, match visual tone and caption structure from the S**ocial Context** file.
+3. Always prefer **research-backed proof points** over generic statements.
+Use emotional truths creators or brands actually feel—avoid clichés or overly polished claims.

 ---